gustafsson96/cats-and-coffee-cafe/README.md

 "Sales pitch"

 ## Features
--Navbar, changes font-size when hovered.
+-Navbar, changes font-size by 115% when hovered (not sure if I like the active styling for changed font-sized, get back to this)

 -The landing page image